slowernews/wisdom-tldr/chapters/chapter_1_self.md

 what happens when we step too far out of our comfort zones, how James mitigates risk by assuming the worst, how experience with failure can be a valuable skillset, why being in debt is better than simply being broke, and lots more.
 -->

 <a id="on-improving-by-theory"></a>2) analysis of past situations.
+Practice makes perfect but doesn't make new.
+New comes from having a broader perspective.

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*

 > *'Every day, with every action and choice, you're either a teacher and an inspiration, or a lesson and a reminder.'*

-> *'Practice makes perfect but doesn't make new.
-New comes from having a broader perspective.'*

 > *'People repeat very easily the same mistakes.
 You improve by examining them.'*